Mushroom & Quinoa Stuffed Acorn Squash

 This mushroom and quinoa stuffed acorn squash is a comforting meatless meal to enjoy all winter long.
 It's easy to make, can easily be scaled up to serve a crowd and is packed with plant-powered goodness.

 When I was little, my parents always used to make acorn squash in the wintertime.
-Usually it was mashed, but sometimes we got to have a whole half just to ourselves.
+Usually, it was mashed, but sometimes we got to have a whole half just to ourselves.
 They'd roast it with a drizzle of pure maple syrup and just a touch of salt and pepper, and it was always one of my favorite meals.
 I remember peering inside, seeing a pool of warm maple syrup in the center, and digging in, making sure I had a little extra sweetness with every bite.
-I remember which would pool in the center. and I used to love digging my fork into the center and getting

 This is still the only way I make acorn squash, but over the years I've started making the squash the focus of the meal rather than just a side.
 So here's what I do: I roast my squash with coconut oil and maple syrup, then stuff it with ALL the veggies.

 For today's recipe, I wanted to keep it simple and easy.
 You can prepare the filling while the squash is roasting, and all you need to do is whiz up some carrots, mushrooms, and shallots in a food processor then saute them with some spices, quinoa, spinach, and pecans.

 Add the filling to your squash, bake it another 5 minutes and done.

 Most commonly, I see recipes for sausage stuffed acorn squash or something involving meat (like my chicken & quinoa stuffed acorn squash), but I wanted to keep things plant-based here since I know many of us aren't eating as much meat anymore.